Major Darlyn Morris

 Corrections Support Services

 Corrections Support Services is a highly diversified division that provides critical support to the entire Corrections Division, Law Enforcement and the community.
 The district consists of the Alternative Custody Unit (ACU), Corrections Emergency Response Team (CERT), Corrections Reserve Program, Corrections Intern Program, and the Visitation Unit.
 Collectively, these divisional subcomponents are essential to PBSO’s ongoing efforts to lead through best practice initiatives while remaining in conformity with national and statewide accreditation standards.
 Our processes and practices are aligned with local and national best practice initiatives and institutional reviews bond by law.

 Inmate Management Division

-The Inmate Management Division is one of seven commands within the Sheriff’s Department of Corrections.
-Sections within Inmate Management include Intake and Booking, Release, Inmate Records, Classification, Inmate Transportation, and Inmate Property.
+The Inmate Management Division is one of eight commands within the Sheriff’s Department of Corrections.
+Sections within Inmate Management include Intake, Release, Classification and Inmate Transportation.